Stratford-Upon-Avon, England: Shakespeare’s hometown

 The statue of Hamlet, one of the character statues

-Other thing to do while in Stratford-upon-Avon is to walk along the Avon River, seeing the colorful houseboats moored along its backs.
-Visit the statue of William Shakespeare with the statues of some of his most famous characters around him, my favorite is Hamlet.
+Another thing to do while in Stratford-upon-Avon is to walk along the Avon River, seeing the colorful houseboats moored along its banks.
+Visit the statue of William Shakespeare, surrounded by statues of some of his most famous characters, including my favorite, Hamlet.
 Take in a play by the Royal Shakespeare Company, or dine in one of the many historic pubs and restaurants throughout the town.

 DSC_0142

-All in all Stratford-Upon-Avon is where tourist meets history in a pleasant way, as long as you don’t peek in any windows.
+All in all, Stratford-Upon-Avon is where tourist pleasantly meets history, as long as you don’t peek in any windows.

 One thought on “Stratford-Upon-Avon, England: Shakespeare’s hometown